 You can’t be too careful when looking after your business.
 Integrated security can prevent break ins, stolen data and computers, and countless hours of worry and regret.
 It might just be time to confront those concerns and turn to New Zealand’s top security services from ISS.
 Here’s a step-by-step guide of what you need.

 Commercial Security Alarms:

-Starting with the fundamentals, the design and installation requirements for commercial security alarms adhere to the same principles as residential security alarms.
-Following a free consultation, we can recommend and install small to medium sized security requirements that can be met with the Honeywell™ range of security alarms.
+Starting with the fundamentals, the design and installation requirements for commercial security alarms adhere to the same principles as residential security services.
+Following a free consultation, we can recommend and install small to medium-sized security requirements that can be met with the Honeywell™ range of security alarms.
 To expand your security, a variety of additional sensors may be added.
 These may include door contacts for securing roller doors, fire exits and internal doors, vibration or inertia sensors for safes and adjoining or exposed walls, glass break detectors to provide early warning of intruders breaking windows and specialised passive infrared detectors and outdoor beams.

 Monitoring and recording your workplace can prevent crime.
 24-hour surveillance can help keep an eye on any wrongdoings and help report uninvited guests of your property.
 Security camera systems allow you to have more than one set of eyes, with state-of-the-art electronic equipment on the lookout for you and every corner of your property.